Zhang Wenzhong: Career

-China's Top 10 Economic Person of the Year 2018

-Wrongful conviction in 2006, Overturned by the Supreme Court in 2018
+Wrongful conviction

 In 2006, Zhang was arrested based on unjust accusations.
 In 2008, the Hengshui Intermediate People's Court of Hebei province sentenced him to 18 years in prison on charges of misappropriation, bribery and fraud, and changed the verdict to 12 years for the final ruling in 2009.
 A total of RMB 52.1 million in fines was also ordered, which was a violation of personal and enterprise property rights.

 While in prison, he refused to succumb to injustice and spent most of his time reading and researching.
 During that time he patented four of his own inventions, receiving one top prize and two first class scientific and technological progress awards at a provincial and ministerial level.
 He was granted early release.

 On December 28, 2017, the Supreme People's Court announced a retrial for Zhang's case, followed by the work reports of the Supreme People's Court and Supreme People's Procuratorate delivered at the plenary session of 13th National People's Congress (NPC) in March 2018, that ruled his case as a wrongful conviction that is to be corrected to fully implement the property rights protection.

 On May 31, 2018, his case was turned over by the Supreme Court of China.
 In its statement, the Supreme People's Court - after a final retrial - made the ruling that the original sentence was based on insufficient evidence and the laws applied were improper, quashing a guilty verdict for which he received an 18-year jail term ten years ago.